LINDSAY DICUIRCI

 Biography

 Lindsay DiCuirci is an associate professor of English and affiliate faculty in Language, Literacy, and Culture at UMBC, specializing in early American literature and the history of the book.
+She also currently serves as the Graduate Program Director.
 Her book, Colonial Revivals: The Nineteenth-Century Lives of Early American Books (University of Pennsylvania Press, 2019) examines the politics of collecting, preserving, and reprinting colonial books and manuscripts in the nineteenth-century U.S. Colonial Revivals is the recipient of the Bibliographical Society of America’s St. Louis Mercantile Library Prize, the Library Company of Philadelphia’s First Book Award, and the Early American Literature Book Prize.
 Other work has recently appeared or is forthcoming in ReceptionEarly American Literature and the edited collection, Apocalypse in American Literature and Culture (Cambridge UP, 2020).

 Dr. DiCuirci teaches courses in early American literature and print culture, African American literature, women’s literary history, and critical theory.
 Her scholarship stemming from a collaborative and student-led digital humanities project, Mill Girls in Nineteenth-Century Print, with the American Antiquarian Society, can be read in Archive Journal.
 In Fall 2022, with the help of a Hrabowski Innovation fund grant, Dr. DiCuirci’s seminar students produced a large-scale collaborative project with UMBC Special Collections, Digital Cruikshank: Etching & Sketching in Nineteenth-Century England.